justin0979/DellInspiron530_ArchLinuxPlasma_Install/reminders_tips.md

 etc and hit `<cntl>j`, the default trigger key.

 Look at terminal with running server to see output (if any)

+For more info, like configurations, see [vim-rest-console docs](https://github.com/diepm/vim-rest-console/blob/master/doc/vim-rest-console.txt).

 </details>